 CAV assists with the retention of practicing veterinarians by providing a pathway for those that are returning to companion animal practice following a career break or switching from another veterinary discipline by developing and maintaining the CAV veterinary refresher scheme.

-CAV liaise with the Veterinary Business Group to develop initiatives that support the creation and promotion of healthy workplaces.
+CAV liaise with the Veterinary Business Branch to develop initiatives that support the creation and promotion of healthy workplaces.

 CAV monitors the media for issues pertaining to companion animals and provides comment on companion animal health and the veterinary profession through regular national media releases, articles and media responses to topical issues.

-CAV represent members on committees that deal with animal welfare issues such as the Dogs NZ health and welfare committee, Greyhound Racing NZ welfare committee, the NZ Companion Animal Trust and the National Cat Management Strategy Group
+CAV represent members on committees that deal with animal welfare issues such as the Dogs NZ health and welfare committee, Greyhound Racing NZ welfare committee, and the NZ Companion Animal Trust.

-CAV lobby the government and work with other stakeholders such as the RNZSPCA, the NZ Companion Animal Council, Dogs NZ, NZ Institute of Animal Management, Massey University and Trade Me to improve animal welfare.
+CAV lobby the government and work with other stakeholders such as the RNZSPCA, Companion Animals New Zealand (formerly the New Zealand Companion Animal Council), Dogs NZ, NZ Institute of Animal Management, Massey University and Trade Me to improve animal welfare.

-CAV supports research that benefits companion animal health and welfare by providing donations, representation and support for the Companion Animal Health Foundation.
+CAV supports research that benefits companion animal health and welfare by providing donations, representation and support for Healthy Pets New Zealand (formerly the Companion Animal Health Foundation).